11 of Robert Redford’s most memorable performances and where to watch them

 When you’re a larger-than-life, generation-spanning star like Robert Redford, the hard truth is that every movie is notable in some way.
 He was iconic in his own time, whether in front of the camera, or behind it.
 And in his lifetime, so many of his films transcended their original reviews to find passionate fanbases: Just ask older millennials about the 1992 hacker movie “Sneakers” or the “Sex and the City” generation about “The Way We Were.”

 Redford died Tuesday at 89, leaving behind an arsenal of great roles that he owned, whether he was playing a quiet CIA agent, a con man, a baseball player, a grizzled mariner, an ambitious journalist, or a charming WASP in love.
+You could make a feast out of his Sydney Pollack collaborations alone, staring with “Jeremiah Johnson” (streaming on Tubi ), a classic that also took on a surprising afterlife as a meme that became so popular, younger generations didn’t even realize it was Redford behind that beard.
 His very last role came this year, a cameo in “Dark Winds,” the AMC show about Navajo police officers he produced.

 This is a list of some of Redford's most memorable performances, but don’t forget about the films he directed, too: among them are the all-timers “Ordinary People” ( streaming on MGM+ ), which won him the best director Oscar, and “Quiz Show” (rent on Apple TV+ ), which got him another nod.